Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md

 ## Procedure

+1. If this system mounts an external SpectrumScale (GPFS) file system on the compute nodes and UANs, then follow the site procedures to ensure that the file system and its quorum nodes are quiesced before shutting down the nodes which have it mounted.

+   The quorum nodes might be on worker nodes or on application nodes.

 1. (`ncn-mw#`) List detailed information about the available boot orchestration service \(BOS\) session template names.

    Identify the BOS session template names such as `compute-23.7.0` and `uan-23.7.0`, and choose the appropriate compute and UAN node templates for the shutdown.